 Final thoughts

-Bryan Johnson, tech-mogul turned biohacking and longevity devotee, takes over 100 pills a day in an effort to discover the fountain of youth.
+Bryan Johnson, tech-mogul turned biohacking and longevity devotee, takes around 30 supplements and drugs a day in an effort to discover the fountain of youth.
 While some of his suggested supplements do appear to enhance longevity in animal studies, clinical evidence is still insufficient to conclude that they can slow aging in humans.
-Most of Johnson’s supplements may provide health benefits for people dealing with specific ailments, but the weight of evidence varies by supplement and depends on the particular indication for which it is used.
+Most of Johnson’s supplements may be beneficial for people dealing with specific ailments, but the weight of evidence varies by supplement and depends on the particular indication for which it is used.

 If you are interested in trying a new supplement, always consult with your physician before starting.
 Working with a qualified medical professional is important to ensure that your supplement usage is safe and not contraindicated with any medical conditions or medications you may have.